ChrisCummins/chriscummins.github.io/_posts/2014-11-21-starting-phd.md

 gets filtered through the HR department before getting near to the people you will be working with.
-When applying for a PhD, your first interaction will likely be with world experts in your intended research field, and this can intimidating if not expected.
+When applying for a PhD, your first interaction will likely be with world experts in your intended research field, and this can be as intimidating as it is direct.
 Still, know that this intimidation is entirely unfounded, and my entire application process was an utter pleasure and very enjoyable.

 ----

-I share my research proposal here not because it is in any way representative of my current research (it's not), nor as a model of a good research proposal (it's *definitely* not), but purely as a curiosity to the interested reader, as I found that example research proposals in related fields were hard to come by, and I would have appreciated having some more to refer to when writing my own.
+I share my research proposal here not because it is in any way representative of my current research (it's not), nor as a model of a good research proposal (it's *definitely* not), but purely as a curiosity to the interested reader.
+When writing my proposal, I found that examples proposals in related fields in were hard to come by, and I would have appreciated having some more to refer to when writing my own.

 #### [Research Proposal](/u/ed/application.pdf)